-- 6. Pre-Quaternary atmosphere: The possibility that very old ice (>1.5 million years) is preserved in special environments (for example, in debris-laden glaciers) in Antarctica (e.g., Yau et al., 2015) is exciting because it would provide a window into the composition of the atmosphere and climate during times when global environmental conditions were very different from today.
-Such sites will likely range from blue ice locations, where drilling issues are essentially identical to those mentioned above, to debris-laden glaciers or similar environments, will require specialized equipment; for example the Agile Sub-Ice Geologic Drill may be useful in some cases. - 7.
-Large-volume sampling of climatic intervals of high interest: Rare isotopes, ultra-trace species, micro-particles, biological materials, and other measurements that have not yet been fully exploited in ice core research offer new opportunities for discovery if large volumes of ice are made available.
-Examples include 14C of CH4 to trace methane hydrate destabilization during past warming events (Petrenko et al., 20017. nano-diamonds, 3He. micrometeorites as tracers of extraterrestrial impacts.
-In the case of traditional drill sites, replicate coring technology is needed to obtain larger sample sizes, and in situ melting has been suggested (but not yet successfully used) as a means of sampling large volumes of air from deep ice core sites.
-Blue ice areas such as Taylor Glacier and Allan Hills currently provide the best opportunities for rapid collection of large samples of ancient ice with relatively light logistics (e.g., Buizert et al., 2014).
+- 6. Pre-Quaternary atmosphere: The possibility that very old ice (>1.5 million years) is preserved in special environments (for example, in debrisladen glaciers) in Antarctica (e.g., Yau et al., 2015) is exciting because it would provide a window into the composition of the atmosphere and climate during times when global environmental conditions were very different from today.
+Such sites will likely range from blueice locations, where drilling issues are essentially identical to those mentioned above, to debrisladen glaciers or similar environments, which will require specialized drilling equipment; for example the Agile Sub-Ice Geologic Drill may be useful in some cases. - 7.
+Large-volume sampling of climatic intervals and tracers of high interest: Rare isotopes, ultratrace species, micro-particles, biological materials, and other measurements that have not yet been fully exploited in ice core research, offer new opportunities for discovery if large volumes of ice are made available.
+Examples include C of CH4 to trace methane hydrate destabilization during past warming events

+(Petrenko et al., 2017), nano-diamonds, He, and micrometeorites as tracers of extraterrestrial impacts, and C of CO as a tracer for atmospheric oxidizing capacity or past cosmic ray flux (depending on site characteristics).
+In the case of traditional drill sites, multiple cores or replicate coring technology are needed to obtain larger sample sizes, and in situ melting has been suggested (but not yet successfully used) as a means of sampling large volumes of air from deep ice core sites.
+Blue-ice areas such as Taylor Glacier and Allan Hills currently provide the best opportunities for rapid collection of large samples of ancient ice with relatively light logistics (e.g., Buizert et al., 2014).
 Ice sections ranging in age from Early Holocene to 1 M-year have already been clearly identified at these sites (e.g., Higgins et al., 2015; Korotkikh et al., 2011) and are ready for access/sampling by future projects.
 Continued studies at these sites that would provide more detailed and complete age maps of the desired outcropping ice areas.

 Depending on the site and scientific target, a range of ice drilling and sampling tools may be appropriate.
-The Blue Ice Drill, Eclipse Drill, hand augers, and chainsaws have all been successfully used.
+The Blue Ice Drill, Eclipse Drill, 4" drill, hand augers, and chainsaws have all been successfully used.
 Continuing to maintain the capability to explore and utilize the ice at these sites is desired.

 Scientists have drilled a large-volume ice core on the Taylor Glacier ablation zone, Antarctica.
 Bubbles in the ice at the site contain evidence of ancient atmospheric composition.
-The Blue Ice Drill is an easily-transportable drill developed by IDDO that is capable of retrieving quality firn cores of approximately 9.5 inches in diameter as well as quality solid ice cores of the same diameter up to 70 meters below the firn-ice transition.
+The Blue Ice Drill is an easily-transportable drill capable of retrieving quality firn cores of approximately 9.5 inches in diameter as well as quality solid ice cores of the same diameter up to 70 meters below the firn-ice transition.
 Photo credit: Jeff Severinghaus.